Amano Iwato-jinja Shrine 天岩戸神社

 Gaze across the river deep into Japanese legend

-The main buildings of Amano Iwato Shrine are actually located on the opposite side of the Iwato River, across from the famous cave and shrine gate.
-There is an observation deck by the river, just below the shrine, that you can use to get a great view into the cave.
+Some of the buildings of Amano Iwato Shrine are actually located on the opposite side of the Iwato River, across from the famous cave and shrine gate.
+There is a place of worship by the river, just behind the shrine, where you can visit with the guidance of a priest and get a great view into the cave.